luminus-framework/luminus/resources/md/responses.md

 * :yaml-in-html - yaml in a html page

 When no format is supplied in the `Accept` header or the format specified is unknown, the first format from the `:formats` vector in the handler will be used (JSON by default).

-Alternatively, there are a number of helper functions availble in `noir.response` for returning customized responses to the client.

 ### Setting headers